OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 $ adb pull /data/app/com.google.android.youtube-1/base.apk
 ```

-This file only contains the “installer” of the app, meaning this is the app the developer uploaded to the market.
+This file only contains the “installer” of the app, meaning this is the app the developer uploaded to the store.
 The local data of the app is stored at /data/data/PACKAGE-NAME and has the following structure:

 ```bash